jsech3/Maven-Analytics-Challenges/README.md

-## In this repository, you will find my submissions for a variety of Maven Analytics' Data Challenges.
+## Here you will find my submissions for a number of Maven Analytics' Data Challenges.

 ### I really enjoyed playing around with these datasets and hope you enjoy my work as well!